kassambara/rstatix/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

-## Submission
+## Resubmission

-This is a first submission of v0.1.0
+This is a resubmission of v0.1.0.
+In this version, I removed redundant "in R" in the title and description.